 The ribbon from Anjou, or “ angevine ribbon ” (from Angiers, in Anjou, France) is actually found around the Angel of the Arcanum XX LE IVGEMENT on some of the oldest known Tarots of Marseille, but all belonging to the Type I category (see above).
 We thus find it in the Tarot of Jean Dodal, Lyon 1701, Jean-Pierre Payen, Avignon 1713 (soon in the Historic Tarots gallery), but also in Italian Tarots of the beginning of the XIXth century, such as the Giacomo Draghi and the Stefano Vergnano.
 Regrettably, we find it on none of the Tarots of Marseille known of the Type II category, to which belongs the Tarot of Marseille Millennium Edition.
 However, the fact that the ribbon from Anjou was in fact present originally in this model of Tarot, and that the vaporous thick cloud, for its part, was a late modification implemented from the XVth century, is doubtless.
 Indeed, the Ace of Wand and the Ace of Sword present both this ribbon from Anjou, and not a vaporous thick cloud.
 Now, besides the fact that, in the popular symbolism of the Middle Ages, these two cards and the Arcanum XX LE IVGEMENT represent a comet (formerly interpreted as the demonstration of the divine power and as a celestial messenger), these three cards also express the conjunction of the four Elements, from which results the Quintessence, that is the spiritual and transcendent plane.
 The Arcanum XX LE IVGEMENT is indeed bound, in the archetypal organization of the Rota (Cf. Sacred code of the Tarot) to the Cup and the Disk (so forming the Elemental square), and the Ace of Wand and the Ace of Sword do symbolically merge in the Arcanum XXI LE MONDE, which represents the universal man or the philosopher child, to whom XX LE IVGEMENT gives birth.
 This symbolic, too complex to be presented here in detail, will be explained in a future book of the present author.

 Besides, what also allows to assert that the ribbon from Anjou was certainly present originally in the Tarot of Marseille Type II, is the fact that this last one, as demonstrates the present author in the introduction of his book Sacred code of the Tarot, dates of the XIVth century, period when the celestial clouds were still represented by the ribbon from Anjou, and not by the vaporous thick cloud.
 This one is indeed characterized by a naturalist realism which was effectively imperative in Europe from the XVth century.
 Indeed, certain engravings of this period show these same allegories with vaporous thick clouds.
 Here are for example two engravings of the heroic slogans of Claude Paradin, dating the XVIth century, who show us well that, from then on, the vaporous thick cloud had replaced the ribbon from Anjou, probably considered then as being “ old-fashioned ”.
 Besides, this shows that if, in the Tarot of Marseille, the ribbons from Anjou of the Ace of Wand and of the Ace of Sword were not replaced by thick clouds, unlike that of the Arcanum XX LE IVGEMENT, it is because already, in the XVIIIth century, the minor Arcana were considered as being of lesser value.
 This “ modernization ” was thus made only at the level of the major Arcana, on which pays all the attention first of all.
 Finally, for the Tarot of Marseille Millennium Edition, the present author had realized initially the Arcanum XX LE IVGEMENT with the vaporous thick cloud, such as we find it on the Tarots of Marseille Type II known.
 It is afterwards that he understood that the ribbon from Anjou was actually the first shape of this cloud, and that it was necessarily present originally in Tarot of Marseille Type II.
 But as says the Chinese proverb, “ an image is worth one thousand words ”.
 So, it is still the comparison of both versions of this card, flanked each by the Ace of Wand and the Ace of Sword, who finishes demonstrating that the vaporous thick cloud, indeed, is a modification of the traditional cannon of the Tarot of Marseille.
+Click here to see the version with the thick cloud, and click here to see that with the ribbon from Anjou.
+It is certainly obvious to all that the version with the vaporous thick cloud presents a graphic incoherence with the two other cards, but also a formal flimsiness.
+In the version with the vaporous thick cloud and without flying sparks, the angel indeed seems motionless, and the space left by their absence is striking.
+Besides, the beams passing behind the flag are inconsistent, these overlapping if we prolong them, another sign that an unrefined modification was made.
+On the contrary, the version with the ribbon from Anjou and the flying sparks is complete, alive and balanced, livened up, and expresses well the “ dramatic ” side of this major Arcanum, keeping in mind that this card, quite as the Ace of Wand and the Ace of Sword, represents traditionally a comet, as demonstrate engravings of the period, like this one.
+No doubt that not much time will be necessary for the reader to realize by himself that indeed, the deletion of the ribbon from Anjou and the flying sparks was well and truly an important damage, and that their restoration was necessary to regenerate the traditional cannon of the Tarot of Marseille.

 How much does the Tarot of Marseille Millennium Edition